leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/controls/pivot_point/active_element.rst

 - *Faces* have their pivot point where the median of their vertices is.
 - *Edges* have their pivot point on their middle since this is always where the median of an edge is.
-- A single *Vertex* has no dimensions at all so it cannot show any transformation (except translation, which is not affected by the pivot point).
+- A single *vertex* has no dimensions at all so it cannot show any transformation (except translation, which is not affected by the pivot point).